samuelemusiani/sasso/README.md

 to keep the VMs from differente users isolated from each other.

 > [!WARNING]
-> At the moment Sasso is in an very early stage of development and is not
+> At the moment Sasso is in an early stage of development.
+Expect bugs, missing
-> fully functional.
-Expect bugs, missing features and breaking changes.
+> features and breaking changes.

 This service was developed to be used by [ADMStaff](https://students.cs.unibo.it).

-Please refer to the [Wiki](https://github.com/samuelemusiani/sasso/wiki) for more information about the architecture and how to deploy Sasso.
+Please refer to the [Wiki](https://github.com/samuelemusiani/sasso/wiki) for more information about the architecture, how to deploy and how to use Sasso.